 What if I am a victim of anti-social behaviour?

 Cases will continue to be prioritised to ensure we deal with the most serious of these.

 Face to face interviews will still only take place in extreme circumstances.
 As most information can be taken over the telephone or exchanged via email, limiting interview situations will not stop cases being managed and progressed.

 Coronavirus is impacting everyone’s day to day life.
 But for a victim and their children experiencing or witnessing domestic abuse, the impact is significant and can put them in even more danger.
 Social distancing and isolation mean victims and their children are now left with the prospect of being isolated in their house with the perpetrator.

 We know that victims and their families are worried about accommodation, emotional wellbeing, negotiating child contact, accessing welfare benefits, as well as their safety and that of their children.
 We want to reassure you and your family that we’re still here and that services, although they might be delivered differently, are still available.
-You still have options and we will do everything to help you.
+You still have options and we will do everything we can to help you.